-I designed an open-source soft robotic elbow prosthesis for Super-Releaser.
+I developed an open-source soft robotic elbow orthosis for Super-Releaser.

 The Neucuff is a soft robotic exoskeleton that’s worn on the elbow.
 It has inflating elements that become rigid as they’re pressurized, extending the arm.
 It was designed for all-day cerebral palsy therapy as an alternative to discrete physical therapy sessions.